 - ETF fees.
 While it’s possible to swap stocks commission-free, ETFs carry expense ratios that are typically unavoidable.

 How is the real estate sector performing?

 The stock market is in constant flux, and individual stocks can change prices second by second.
 But you can use the performance of ETFs to gauge the average performance of a stock market sector over time.
-The graph below tracks the Real Estate Select Sector SPDR ETF (XLRE).
+The graph below tracks the SPDR Dow Jones Global Select Real Estate Fund (DJRE).

 Why invest in real estate stocks?

 Real estate stocks and ETFs typically offer dividends which act as passive income.

 Better yet, real estate assets tend to be viewed as a stable investment, as they’re backed by physical property and often have long-term contracts or lease agreements, which can stabilise incoming cash flow.

 Real estate investments can diversify your portfolio, while hedging against inflation.
 By investing in real estate stocks or funds, you own a piece of a tangible asset without purchasing and maintaining the property firsthand.
 It’s a practical option for Australians who want to diversify their portfolio with real estate but don’t want to own their own property.

 What unique risks does the real estate sector face?